 Most common floor/ceiling assembly systems are built with a single framing structure that separates upstairs from down, but connects the rooms structurally.
 As people walk, talk, work and thrive upstairs, their noise bleeds to the rooms down below via structure born vibrations, which passes energy through, and creates an unfriendly environment.
 Foot noise is often the biggest culprit, as people walk the floors upstairs, their noise easily seeps to the rooms below.
 This creates disturbance as privacy, comfort and protection are compromised.
-Wondering how to soundproof the floor?
+Wondering how to soundproof floors?
 Quiet is just one call away.
-You need our floor soundproofing solution.
+Welcome to your soundproofing floors solution.

 Questions?
 Call 1-800-638-9355

 The key to soundproofing floors in a residence is to first force the disconnection between upstairs and down.
 This is accomplished by either raising your flooring surface up above, or lowering your ceiling down below, so that at least one of the two surfaces is disconnected from the structure of your building.
 Think of it as snipping a string pulled tight between two coffee cans, forcing the collapse of the structure born vibration.
 We want the vibration of your noise to die inside your assembly, rather than transmit through.

 Step 2: Density

 The second half of your floor soundproofing equation is to then line the common assembly with additional density.
 Density impedes vibration, much like placing the flat of your hand against a guitar string so that it cannot emit sound vibrations.
 Your goal is to either line the ceiling below your floor or line your flooring surface with a dense membrane that can layer into your assembly.
 If you have access to your sub floor, soundproofing your floor begins with the installation of our popular floor under layment called FloorFighter.